entry requirements to the Philippines

 How to Register on the eTravel Platform

 One of the things they check when you are checking in for your flight to the Philippines is your QR code from the eTravel platform.
-The eTravel platform replaced the One Health Pass.
-It serves as an online Health Declaration and Contact Tracing platform with the aim of promoting the convenient and seamless movement of travelers.
-All Foreign/Filipino Travelers (including infants and children) should register individually to the eTravel before their flight into the Philippines.
 The eTravel registration is free of charge and does not require any form of online payment.

 When should you register on the eTravel platform?

-You may only register within 3 days (or 72 hours) prior to your arrival in the Philippines.
+You may only register within 3 days (or 72 hours) before you arrive in the Philippines.

 For more information about the eTravel platform, check out the FAQs section of the website.